privacyidea/privacyidea/doc/application_plugins/index.rst

 authentication.
 In this case you need to configure an offline machine application.
 (See :ref:`application_offline`)

-You can install the PAM module by using the source code file.
+You can install the PAM module by using the source code files.
 It is a python module, that requires python-pam::

   git clone https://github.com/privacyidea/pam_python.git